Universally Optimal Multivariate Crossover Designs: Motivating Example

 \section{Motivating Example}

-For motivating multiple response crossover trials, we use a gene expression dataset more recently considered by \cite{pareek2023likelihood}.
+For motivating multiple response crossover trials, we use a gene expression dataset more recently considered by \cite{Leaker2017TheComplement}.
 In this study, a randomized, double-blind crossover experiment involving $3$ periods and $3$ treatments was considered.
 This crossover trial was placebo controlled and the goal was to study the effects of two single doses of oral drug, prednisone ($10$ mg and $25$ mg), with placebo on biomarkers of mucosal inflammation and transcriptomics after a nasal allergen challenge.
 The subjects enrolled in the study were assigned to one of the $3$ treatment sequences; $ABC$, $CAB$ and $BCA$.
 Treatment $A$ was the $10$ mg dose of the drug, while $B$ and $C$ were the placebo and $25$ mg dose of the drug, respectively.
 For our purpose, we considered $5$ gene profiles recorded in the nasal allergen challenge as the multiple outcomes.

 Various tests were performed to check for correlation between and within the $5$ responses.
-Tables \ref{table3}, \ref{table4a}, \ref{table4b} and \ref{table5} in the Supplementary Material \ref{tables} show the test results.
-Table \ref{table3} explores correlations between different responses in the same period, while Table \ref{table4a} and \ref{table4b} do this for different periods.
-Tables \ref{table3}, \ref{table4a} and \ref{table4b} show that there is no significant correlation (at a level of significance $0.05$) between distinct responses measured in the same and different time periods.
-In Table \ref{table5}, we investigate if there is a presence of within response correlation, i.e., if the observations measured on the same genes are correlated.
-From the results given in Table \ref{table5}, we note that some sample correlation coefficients have significantly low p-values (lower than $0.05$) thus implying within gene correlations.
+Tables~\ref{table3}, \ref{table4a} and \ref{table5} show the test results.
+Table~\ref{table3} explores correlations between different responses in the same period, while Table~\ref{table4a} do this for different periods.
+Tables~\ref{table3} and \ref{table4a} show that there is no significant correlation (at a level of significance $0.01$) between distinct responses measured in the same and different time periods.
+In Table~\ref{table5}, we investigate if there is a presence of within response correlation, i.e., if the observations measured on the same genes are correlated.
+From the results given in Table~\ref{table5}, we note that some sample correlation coefficients have significantly low p-values (lower than $0.01$) thus implying within gene correlations.

 We use the above motivating example of the genetic study and the corresponding correlation results to frame the multivariate crossover statistical model in the next section.